All Episodes

 We get people's address.

-If you if you show could show us that you stood up for me that way and wasted, you know, gave up a lot of money and gave up your coffee in the morning.
+If you could show us that you stood up for me that way and wasted, you know, gave up a lot of money and gave up your coffee in the morning, at least I can do is replace your machine.

-And it all and people saved me at that moment.
+And people saved me at that moment.

 I don't think I've had a boycott, a real boycott effort since, have I?